iamlucasmateo/sf_fires_data_pipe/README.md

 - In order to orchestrate the daily run of the pipeline, an instance of AWS Lambda is triggered through AWS EventWatcher.
 This run is monitored in AWS CloudWatch.
 - I tried to leave the requirements as light as possible.
 Boto3 is the most used library; pandas is used as well.
 - The code base contains additional developments (for example, a pipelne for AWS RDS - MySQL, which doesn't use S3 at all).
 These were part of the discovery process but were finally discarded in the deployment to AWS.
-- Some screenshots of the AWS services involved can be seen on the AWS Screenshts folder
+- Some screenshots of the AWS services involved can be seen on the AWS Screenshots folder

 ### How to use the Data Warehouse